Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 \subsubsection{Abelian cases}

-We first consider the case where $G\subset SL_3(\C)$ is a finite abelian subgroup of order $r$.
+We first consider the case where $G\subset SL_3(\C)$ is a finite abelian subgroup.
 In this case all irreducible representations of $G$ are 1-dimensional, which particularly implies that $SL_R$ is trivial and hence $\mcl{V}=\mcl{W}$.
-Then there is a natural choice of generators of the Cox ring of a creapnt resolution $X$ and generators of the coordinate ring of $\mcl{V}$ as follows.
+Then there is a natural choice of generators of the Cox ring of a crepant resolution $X$ and generators of the coordinate ring of $\mcl{V}$ as follows.

-Once we fix a basis of $V=\C^3$ such that $G$ is a diagonal group, we obtain generators of $\C[V]^{[G,G]}=\C[V]$ as the standard basis $x_1,x_2,x_3$ of $V^*$ and also standard generators of $\mrm{Cox}(X)$ (cf. \cite[Proposition 3.5]{Y2}.
+Once we fix a basis of $V=\C^3$ such that $G$ is a diagonal group, we obtain generators of $\C[V]^{[G,G]}=\C[V]$ as the standard basis $x_1,x_2,x_3$ of $V^*$ and also standard generators of $\Cox(X)$ (cf. \cite[Proposition 3.5]{Y2}.
 As explained in \cite{CMT} (see also \cite{Y2}), the coordinate ring of $\mcl{V}$ is generated by $3r$ variables $\{x_{i,j}\}_{0\le i\le r-1,\,1\le j\le 3}$ with certain relations where $r$ is the order of $G$.
 In terms of the quiver representation, the variable $x_{i,j}$ is a homogeneous semi-invariant corresponding to an arrow $\rho_i$ to $\rho_i\otimes \chi_j$ of the McKay quiver of $G$ where $\mrm{Irr}(G)=\{\rho_0,\dots,\rho_{r-1}\}$ and we regard the character $\chi_j:G\to\C^*$ defined by $g\cdot x_j=\chi_j(g)x_j$ as a 1-dimensional representation of $G$.
 Then $\mcl{V}$ is already a possibly non-normal toric variety \cite[Theorem 3.10]{CMT}, and the ambient toric variety $Y_\mcl{V}$ constructed from these generators is nothing but $\mcl{V}$ itself.

 For each orbit $O\subset \mcl{V}$ by the big torus, it has the {\it distinguished point} $v\in O$ satisfying $x_{i,j}(v)=1$ for all $i,j$ such that $x_{i,j}(O)\ne\{0\}$.
-For any $\theta$, the fan $\Sigma_\theta$ of the $\theta$-semistable locus of $\mcl{V}$ is computed using Proposition \ref{minimize}, and one obtains the distinguished point corresponding to a cone $\sigma\in \Sigma_\theta$ by setting
+For any $\theta$, the fan $\Sigma_\theta$ of the $\theta$-semistable locus of $\mcl{V}$ is computed using Proposition \ref{prop:minimize}, and one obtains the distinguished point corresponding to a cone $\sigma\in \Sigma_\theta$ by setting

 where $H_{i,j}\subset (N_\mcl{V})_\R$ is the hyperplane defined by $x_{i,j}\in M_\mcl{V}$.
 This is essentially the same procedure as the one given in \cite[Theorem 7.2]{CMT}, which enables us to obtain the distinguished point corresponding to the cone $\sigma_w\in \Sigma_\theta$ such that $p(\sigma_w)$ contains a given $w\in\R^3$ in its relative interior.
 Note that one can also consider distinguished points of $\bar{Y}_ \mcl{W}$ for non-abelian $G$ but these points usually do not lie inside $\bar{\mcl{W}}$.